UK Merchant Accounts Comparison: Our 2024 Guide

 Worldpay’s software also integrates with a large amount of third-party software, including popular EPOS systems like Epos Now, making it easy to use Worldpay’s card processing services alongside the rest of your merchant toolkit.

-Reasons to avoid Worldpay and alternatives
+Reasons to avoid Worldpay and top alternatives

 Worldpay isn’t the best solution for businesses with low card turnover.
 Its starting 1.5% transaction fee is still below the national average, but you can get cheaper fixed fees of 1.39% +5p with Tyl by Natwest, which has a plan specifically designed for new businesses, or ones with low turnover.
 Its card machine licensing fees also start at £9.99 per monthly, almost half the price of Worldpay’s starting £17.50 per month fee.